tira-io/teaching-ir-with-shared-tasks/browser/README.md

-# base
+# Browser of Components

+To add new entries to the browser, please add them to the file [links.yml](links.yml).

 ## Project setup

 We use a dev-container.
-In the dev container, compile everthing via
+In the dev container, run everything via:

 ```
 vite dev